 Society Limonta has focused on environmental concerns in its production for years.
 Our collections are made using electricity generated through photovoltaic panels and in order to reduce our energy consumption our heating requirements are satisfied by high-efficiency energy recovery systems that guarantee yields of close to 100%.

-Milan, Rome, Lecce, Geneva, London, Paris, Stockholm, Wien, New York, Los Angeles and Miami.
+Milan, Rome, Lecce, Geneva, London, Paris, Stockholm, Wien, New York, and Los Angeles.